Ryuu22/EasyMocap/doc/realtime_visualization.md

 ![](./assets/vis_server.png)

-You can alternate the viewpoints free.
-Press `a` to automatic rotate the scene.
+You can alternate the viewpoints freely.
+Press `a` to automatically rotate the scene.
 The configuration file `config/vis/o3d_scene.yml` defines the scene and other properties.
 In the default setting, we define the xyz-axis in the origin, the bounding box of the scene and a chessboard in the ground.

 ## Send the data

-If you are success to open the server, you can visualize your 3D data anywhere.
-We provide an example code:
+If you succeed to open the server, you can visualize your 3D data anywhere.
+Here we provide an example code:

 ```bash
 python3 apps/vis/vis_client.py --path <path/to/your/keypoints3d> --host <previous_ip_address> --port <previous_port>